School Risk assessment for September 2020 opening

 Click Here to view the school’s Risk Assessment in preparation of school re-opening in September.

-Click Here to view the Covid-19 Risk Assessment Addendum for January 2021.
+Click Here to view the Covid-19 Risk Assessment Addendum for full return to school March 2021.

 |Coronavirus Related Absence – Guide for Parents and Carers|